Krk Bridge: Traffic

-Krk Bridge connects the island's 19,383 inhabitants (as of 2011) and its tourist resorts to Jadranska magistrala, the main road along the Adriatic coast.
+Krk Bridge connects the island's 19,916 inhabitants (as of 2021) and its tourist resorts to Jadranska magistrala, the main road along the Adriatic coast.
 It also connects the city of Rijeka to Rijeka Airport, which is situated on Krk.
 In the first 20 years of its existence, the bridge was crossed by 27 million vehicles, more than double of ferry traffic to and from the island.
 Krk Bridge only carries one lane of traffic in each direction, and the increasing levels of traffic warrant a larger replacement bridge which is currently in planning stages.

+Replacement

+Although the strong winds of the bora often close the bridge to certain groups of vehicles during the year, sometimes to all traffic, recent research indicates that the wind is not the greatest threat to the bridge, but rather salt.

+Because of this, but also because of the expansion of the port terminals on Krk, and because of the increasing traffic on the bridge, in recent years, the construction of a new bridge and the closure of the existing one have been considered.
+The new bridge would not be built on the site of the current one, but a kilometer south in the area where the island of Krk, or more precisely its Lanterna peninsula, is closest to the mainland - only about 600 meters away.
+The new Krk Bridge would have 4 traffic lanes, which would carry the highway to behind Malinska, and a railway line that would lead to the future container terminal near Omišalj.

+A replacement bridge is planned for opening after 2029.